sigkygame/sigkygame.github.io/index.md

 #### Contact us

-If you have any questions regarding privacy while using the Application, or suggestions about our practices, please contact us via email at sigkygame@gmail.com.
+If you have any questions regarding privacy while using the Apps, or suggestions about our practices, please contact us via email at sigkygame@gmail.com.